 “At Booth, our mission is to create knowledge with enduring impact, and influence and educate current and future leaders.
 Leaders like you.”

-It is a part of the prestigious M7 or ‘magic 7’ group, a collection of some of the best business schools in the world.
-It consistently ranks as one of the finest business education institutions in the world by top business publications such as Forbes and US news.
+It is a part of the prestigious M7 Business Schools or ‘magic 7’ group, a collection of some of the best business schools in the world.
+It consistently ranks as one of the finest business education institutions in the world by top business publications like Forbes and US news.

 The school is probably best known for its emphasis on quantitative methods, with 31 Nobel laureates in the field of economics within its faculty, researchers, and alumni.

 If you think this learning style is a match for you and your career ambitions, the prestige of having an MBA from the Booth School of Business is a sure way to give yourself an edge in a data-focused industry.

 Flexibility is a vital part of the Booth educational experience, with their present programs only including one mandatory class (Leadership Effectiveness and Development) for all of their students.

-This means that you are more or less free to decide your priorities as a student at Booth, but it could also be a drawback.
+This means you are more or less free to decide your priorities as a student at Booth, but it could also be a drawback.
 If you are less certain of your career path and how a Booth MBA would benefit you, the wide degree of choice might leave you lost.

-What is the Level of Competition Like At Booth School of Business?
+What Is the Level of Competition Like at Booth School of Business?

-But, being in that successful few will pay dividends, with MBA graduates from the Booth School of Business earning an average salary of $150,000 after their studies.
+But being among those successful few will pay dividends, with MBA graduates from the Booth School of Business earning an average salary of $150,000 after their studies.
 Later in this article, we will discuss the process and requirements of applying to the Booth School of

 As you can see, Booth has a low acceptance rate and a small class size.
 And this exclusive club is populated by some of the most competitive candidates around, with an average GMAT score of 724 and an average GPA of 3.6.

 Booth doesn’t require specific industry backgrounds from its candidates and accepts a wide variety of students from a wide variety of both personal and professional backgrounds.